karlsebal/nexus-tools/README.md

 cd ~ && curl -s -o ./uninstall.sh "http://github.com/karlsebal/nexus-tools/raw/master/uninstall.sh" -LOk && chmod +x ./uninstall.sh && ./uninstall.sh && rm ./uninstall.sh
 ```

 NOTE!
 The uninstaller is not fit for this version because it expects the bins to be in /usr/bin.
 It is only useful when you have a root install or want you udev rules to be removed.
-To uninstall userspace or any other directory than /usr/bin you have do remove adb and fastboot bins manually.
+To uninstall userspace or any other directory than /usr/bin you have do remove adb and fastboot bins manually or just use the uninstaller included in setup.

 =======